lingpy/evaluation-paper/README.md

 |  neck    |    1.00   |  0.18    |  0.31   |脖子,脖颈子,頸項|
 |   ...    |    ...    |   ...    |  ...    |        ...    |

+Our second analysis looks at cross-semantic cognates and checks how often individual cognate sets recur across different meaning slots.
-The script `cross-semantic-cognate-statistics.py` evaluates the concepts' score via the cross-semantic cognate statistics.
-For example, the morpheme *water* is frequently seen in compound words in Southeast Asian languages, such as *saliva (mouth water)*, *tear (eye water)* and *environment (water earth, lit. 水土).
-Since the *water* has such a good compounding ability, the concepts whichever contain *water* should receive higher scores of cross-semantic cognate statistics.
+For example, the morpheme *water* is frequently seen in compound words in Southeast Asian languages, such as *saliva (mouth water)*, *tear (eye water)* and *environment* (water earth, lit. 水土).
+Since *water* has such a good compounding ability, the concepts whichever contain *water* should receive higher scores in our analysis of cross-semantically recurring cognates.

+To run this code, simply type:

 ```python
 python cross-semantic-cognate-statistics.py
 ```

-Bearing the above working principle in mind, we design the script to list out the concepts from low scores to heigh scores.
-The screen output is shown as:
+High scores indicate high variation with respect to cross-semantic partial cognate sets.

+The output is given in part in the following table.

 | Concept  | Scores   | Flag     | Chinese character|
 | -------- | -------- | -------- | ---------------- |